Citigroup lifts Workday Inc. [WDAY] price estimate. Who else is bullish?

 Citigroup have made an estimate for Workday Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 01, 2022.
 While these analysts kept the previous recommendation, Guggenheim raised their target price to Sell.
 The new note on the price target was released on August 12, 2022, representing the official price target for Workday Inc. stock.

-Workday Inc. [WDAY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.49.
-With this latest performance, WDAY shares dropped by -4.55% in over the last four-week period, additionally sinking by -36.44% over the last 6 months – not to mention a drop of -44.41% in the past year of trading.
+Workday Inc. [WDAY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.89.
+With this latest performance, WDAY shares dropped by -2.51% in over the last four-week period, additionally sinking by -36.31% over the last 6 months – not to mention a drop of -37.85% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Workday Inc. [WDAY] shares currently have an operating margin of -2.09 and a Gross Margin at +72.26.
 Workday Inc.’s Net Margin is presently recorded at +0.57.